katydecorah/katydecorah.github.io/code/_posts/2013-12-06-heroes-queue.md

 I love trying to find different ways to get a job done.
 Especially when it means using a certain piece of technology in an unexpected way.
 Maybe the job is silly, but it's the problem solving that I really, truly dig.

 At first glance, I knew I wanted to somehow play around with the Dribbble shot [Heroes Queue by Antonas Deduchovas](http://drbl.in/jzgO) and I was definitely thinking single element for each character, but with tons of `box-shadow`.
-However, I also knew that I didn’t want to do the grunt work.
+But, I also knew that I didn’t want to do the grunt work.
 So I opened up a spreadsheet in Google Drive.

 ## Google spreadsheets to the rescue